COM Foundation Scholarships

-The Federal FSEOG program provides assistance for eligible undergraduate students who show greatest financial need, are elgible for the Federal Pell Grant and are making satisfactory progress toward their educational goal.
+The Federal FSEOG program provides assistance for eligible undergraduate students who show greatest financial need, are eligible for the Federal Pell Grant and are making satisfactory progress toward their educational goal.
 The actual amount of the grant will vary depending on the availability of funds at the school, the student's family financial situation, other financial aid the student is receiving and the number of hours for which the student enrolls.

 Texas Public Educational Grant (TPEG)

 The TPEG program is a state financial aid program to assist students attending state-supported colleges.
 To be eligible, students must show financial need and be making satisfactory progress toward their educational goal.
 The actual amount of the grant will vary depending on the availability of funds at the school, the student's family financial condition and other financial aid the student is receiving.
-Minimum enrollment is six (6) semester hours.

 Valedictorians of Each Accredited Texas High School